Tadascesna/frontend-self-learning/README.md

 # Hello, this my first Front End project.
-Please contact me for internship opportunities as I am eager to learn more and more. tadas.cesna1@gmail.com
+Please contact me for internship opportunities as I am eager to learn more and improve my coding skills. tadas.cesna1@gmail.com